CastleLi/DXAv2/README.md

 ### I did a scan not listed in Table 1 and don’t know how to save it.

 The DXA machine has a variety of capabilities (e.g. aortic calcification) not listed in Table 1 in the instructions.
-If this is the case, please email the administrator at DXA2@health.missouri.edu and they will work with you directly.
+If this is the case, please try the option "Customized" and upload your own template file by clicking the button "Template File".
+If you need further assistance, please email the administrator at DXA2@health.missouri.edu and they will work with you directly.

 ### Why can’t I just do Steps 1 to 3 on my DXA computer?